Locust Lake State Park

 Known for its popular camping area, Locust Lake State Park nestles on the side of Locust Mountain.
 The 52-acre Locust Lake is located between two campgrounds and is surrounded by beautiful forests.
 Hiking and fishing are popular activities in the 1,772-acre park.

-Swimming: The beach is open from late-May to mid-September, 8 a.m. to sunset.
+Swimming: The and beach is open from late-May to mid-September, 8 a.m. to sunset.
 Swim at your own risk.
 Please read and follow posted rules for swimming.
 Swimming areas are marked with buoys and have a maximum depth of 5 1/2 feet.
 Swimmers can buy food and snacks at the campstore/boat rental.

 Boating: electric motors only

 Motorboats must display a current boat registration.
 Non-powered boats must display one of the following: boat registration; launching permit or mooring permit from Pennsylvania State Parks, available at most state park offices; launching permit from the Pennsylvania Fish and Boat Commission.

 Complete information on boating rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Fishing: The 52-acre Locust Lake is a warm-water fishery and receives several stockings of brown and brook trout annually.
 Pickerel, bass (largemouth and smallmouth) and panfish give anglers action in all seasons.

 Fishermen who are not camping are required to use the fishermen’s parking area near the park entrance.
 There is an ADA accessible fishing pier by the program pavilion on the north side of the lake.

 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.